deepakbastola/AI_Science_Medicine/Simple_Microdot/ReadMe.md

 The given code is a minimal example of a web application using the Microdot framework.
-Here's an explanation of the code:
+Here's how the code works:

 ```python
 from microdot import Microdot, Response